DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "..."

-Within dim lights, Kay bitten his lips.
+Within dim lights, Kai bitten his lips.

 -------------------------------------------------------------------------------

 On next morning.
-Kay spread map before two of them, and they gave quick answer.
+Kai spread map before two of them, and they gave quick answer.

 "Uhhh... graveyard?
 What's that?
 Never heard of it"